-As our hunger for pasta increases, so too do the variety of pasta types.
-With an estimated 350 pasta types in Italy, it’s not surprising that some of them will look quite similar.
+As pasta consumption increases around the world, so too does the variety of pasta types.
+With an estimated 350 pasta types made in Italy, it’s not surprising that some of them look similar.

-Penne also originated in Campania and has a diagonal edge which looks a lot like a quill tip pen.
+- Penne also originated in Campania and has a diagonal edge that looks a lot like a quill tip pen.
 It’s this shape that resulted in the name penne, which translates to pens.

 The differences lie in the shape; these subtle contrasts mean that each works better in certain dishes.
 Let’s look at these differences:

-- The ends: penne has each end cut diagonally which differs to the straight cut ends of ziti.
-The ends of ziti make it look a lot like a tube.
+The ends: each end of penne pasta is cut diagonally which differs from the straight cut ends of ziti.
+The ends of ziti look like a tube.